pote/hashifiable/README.md

 As simple as that, I find most gems with similar functionality to simply do too much, Hashifiable provides a minimum interface to solve the problem of object representation (mostly to be used in APIs) without too much fuzz.

-#### Passinc Procs and lambdas
+#### Passing Procs and lambdas

-You can also declare a Proc or a lambda instead of just specifying a method name to call.
+You can also declare a Proc or a lambda instead of just specifying a method name.

 ```ruby
 class User < ActiveRecord::Base